bcgov/common-hosted-form-service/openshift/crunchydb/README.md

 # CrunchyDB

-CHEFS uses CrunchyDB for all of its highly available database.
+CHEFS uses CrunchyDB for all of its highly available databases.
 CrunchyDB uses Patroni for replication and failovers, and Patroni uses PostgreSQL as the underlying database.